alexandrebarachant/openvibe/trunk/test/README.txt

 ------
 On linux, you need to have an account with sodoers privileges without password

-WARNING 1 : be carefull, this not good for your personal computer or server, it must be reserved for unsafe slaves machines used to run automatic tests
+WARNING 1 : be careful, this not good for your personal computer or server, it must be reserved for unsafe slaves machines used to run automatic tests

 launch:
 VISUAL=/usr/bin/vi visudo